Kevin-Kwan/Triggering-Insanity/README.md

 ** **
 ## Other Stuff
-Please feel free to let me know if you would like to continue developing this game.
-You can be a current GSMST student or a random person. <br />
-Contact me regarding questions/comments regarding the code within this repository. <br />
+Please feel free to contact me regarding questions/comments regarding the code within this repository. <br />

 ** **
 ## Assets